 Medicare Part B covers two types of services: medically necessary services and preventative services.
 Medically necessary services include the services and supplies necessary to diagnose or treat a medical condition.
-Preventative services are health care services to prevent illnesses such or detect them in the early stages when treatment has the greatest chance of success.
+Preventative services are health care services to prevent illnesses or detect them in the early stages when treatment has the greatest chance of success.

-Part B will generally pay 80% of the medicare-approved amount of the bill after you reach your deductible.
+Part B will generally pay 80% of the Medicare-approved amount of the bill after you reach your deductible.

 Medicare Part B covers things like:

-- Medically necessary durable medical equipment (DME) prescribed by your doctor for home use, including blood sugar meters, canes, crutches, CPAP devices and beds.
+- Medically necessary durable medical equipment (DME) prescribed by your doctor for home use, including blood sugar meters, canes, crutches, CPAP devices, and beds.

 - Emergency ambulance transportation to a hospital or skilled nursing facility via ground transportation and sometimes airplane or helicopter if ground transportation can’t get you to the hospital fast enough.

-- Mental health services, both inpatient and outpatient plus partial hospitalization if you meet certain requirements.
+- Mental health services, both inpatient and outpatient, plus partial hospitalization if you meet certain requirements.

 - Qualifying clinical research studies to test how well different types of medical care work and their safety.